GraphIC: A Graph-Based In-Context Example Retrieval Model for Multi-Step Reasoning: Related Work

 Existing ICE selection techniques can be classified as either training-free or training-based, depending on whether a retriever needs to be trained.

-Training-free approaches are generally divided into two types: (i) those that use heuristic criteria such as similarity~\citep{liu2022makes, hu2022context}, diversity~\citep{cho2023prompt, zhangautomatic, levy2023diverse, hongjin2022selective, zhang2023ideal}, complexity~\citep{fu2022complexity}, or combinations of these~\citep{agrawal2023context, tonglet2023seer, gupta2023coverage} to select in-context examples (ICEs); (ii) those that leverage feedback from LLMs, such as probability distributions~\citep{wu2023self, nguyen2023context, li2023finding, yang2023representative}, perplexity~\citep{gonen2023demystifying}, or the model's generated output~\citep{an2023skill} to guide the selection process.
-While training-free approaches avoid the computational and time overhead associated with model training, their relatively simplistic architecture often results in sub-optimal performance compared to training-based methods.
+Training-free approaches are generally divided into two types: (i) those that use heuristic criteria such as similarity~\cite{liu2022makes, hu2022context}, diversity~\cite{cho2023prompt, zhangautomatic, levy2023diverse, hongjin2022selective, zhang2023ideal}, complexity~\cite{fu2022complexity}, or combinations of these~\cite{agrawal2023context, tonglet2023seer, gupta2023coverage} to select in-context examples (ICEs); (ii) those that leverage feedback from LLMs, such as probability distributions~\cite{wu2023self, nguyen2023context, li2023finding, yang2023representative}, perplexity~\cite{gonen2023demystifying}, or the model's generated output~\cite{an2023skill} to guide the selection process.
+Training-free approaches eliminate the computational and time costs of model training, but their simpler architecture often leads to lower performance than training-based methods.

-Training-based methods are typically divided into two main categories.
-The first learns to select individual examples and then extends this to $k$-shot scenarios~\citep{rubin2022learning, xiong2024dqlore, guptagistscore}.
-The second models the selection of a group of examples as a whole~\citep{ye2023compositional, wang2024large, zhang2022active, scarlatos2023reticl, lu2022dynamic, peng2023icd, xureprompting}.
-While training-based approaches usually achieve superior performance, their reliance on repeated LLM queries and model training makes them both computationally intensive and time-consuming.
+Training-based methods are generally divided into two types.
+The first learns to select individual examples and then extends this to $k$-shot scenarios~\cite{rubin2022learning, xiong2024dqlore, guptagistscore}.
+The second models the selection of a group of examples as a whole~\cite{ye2023compositional, wang2024large, zhang2022active, scarlatos2023reticl, lu2022dynamic, xureprompting, yang2024lever}.
+Training-based approaches often deliver better performance, but they are computationally expensive and time-consuming.

-Our proposed \ours method is not only training-free and inherently efficient but also incorporates an advanced graph-based example retriever specifically designed for multi-step reasoning tasks.
-This sophisticated design enables \ours to achieve a significant performance advantage, even surpassing training-based methods.